kc0bfv/ticky_tacky_dark/README.md

 ## Usage

 Put this theme in your site's themes folder, then modify the site config to specify the theme `ticky_tacky_tark`, or use the `-t ticky_tacky_dark` command line switch.

+## Licenses

+The [Ubuntu Titling font](https://en.wikipedia.org/wiki/Ubuntu_Titling) is used, licensed by the GNU Lesser GPL, license included.